 Traffic increased dramatically when the Santa Fe completed the Belen Cutoff in 1908 and rerouted much of the freight traffic off the line over Raton Pass in 1909.
 The railroad began installing automatic block signals between Waynoka, OK and Clovis, NM in 1909.
 Due to increased traffic, the Santa Fe added a second track from Pampa through Amarillo to just north of Canyon in 1927 and had block signals installed by 1930.
 The single track portions of this line from Waynoka, OK to Texico, NM received CTC around 1948.
 The CTC machine was in the Amarillo dispatchers office until 1986.

 A group of Galveston businessmen had a vision of building a railroad into Texas and incorporated the Gulf, Colorado & Santa Fe Railway Company in 1873.
 Actual construction began at Galveston in 1875 and stopped at Arcola in 1877 because of poor financing.
 With more financial backing the building started again in 1879 and reached Rosenberg by the end of the year, and Cameron by the end of 1880.
 After completing a line to Fort Worth in 1881, the Gulf, Colorado & Santa Fe began building northwest from Temple and reached Lampasas in 1882.
 The railroad reached Brownwood in 1885 and Coleman in 1886.
 The Coleman Cutoff was completed between Coleman and Texico, NM in 1914.
-Block signals were installed around 1930 and CTC was installed between Slaton and Sweetwater in 1950.
+Block signals were installed between Waynoka and Texico around 1930.
+CTC was added from Waynoka to Canadian in 1946 and on to Pampa in 1947.
+The CTC installation between Texico, NM and Amarillo was completed in April 1948 and between Slaton and Sweetwater in 1950.
 The line from Sweetwater to Temple was dispatched by train orders and is now under track warrants.

 Due to the increase in container traffic, the railroad added a second track between Avard (the connection with the old Frisco) and Waynoka in 1994, Heman to Curtis in 1995, Goodwin to Higgins and Codman to Pampa in 1996.
 Then extended double track from Canyon to Hereford and Texico to Parmerton in 1997 and by December 1999 had double tracked the whole Hereford Subdivision.
 BNSF added more double track between Lora and Codman in 2003, Woodward to Tangier in 2004, and Waynoka to Heman in 2005.